saeyslab/muscatWrapper/vignettes/basic_analysis.md

 ### Define the contrasts and covariates of interest for the DE analysis.

-Here, we want to compare the p-EMT-high vs the p-EMT-low group and find cell-cell communication events that are higher in high than low pEMT.
+Here, we want to compare the p-EMT-high vs the p-EMT-low group and find genes that are differentially expressed in high vs low pEMT.
 We don’t have other covariates to correct for in this dataset.
 If you would have covariates you can correct for, we recommend doing this.

 #### about covariates: